realcodeworld/github-metrics/README.md

      export GITHUB_TOKEN=your_token_here
      ```

-## Usage
+## Commands

 ### List Organization Members

-View all members in an organization:
 ```
 python -m src.cli list-users -o organization
 ```

+Lists all members in an organization with their GitHub profile URLs and account types.

 Example output:
 ```